Bedrock-OSS/regolith/docs/_pages/docs/filters/custom-filters.md

 }
 ```

-This will generate: `python ./filters/message.py {'hello':'world'}`
+This will generate: `python ./filters/message.py {'message':'Hello World!'}`

 This is useful for passing user-defined settings into your filter.
 Simply handle the first argument in the argument array, and interpret it as json!